6 Key Supplement Trends (2021-2023)

 Fish collagen may be an effective alternative to bovine collagen for those that follow vegetarian diets.

 3. Gummies Becomes a Mainstream Supplement Form

 For many people, CBD gummies helped solidify gummies as a convenient and tasty way to take supplements

-Over the last 2-3 years, an increasing number of supplements have been “gummified”.
+Over the last few years, an increasing number of supplements have been “gummified”.

 For example, apple cider vinegar gummies.

 Searches for “ACV gummies” are up 4,200% over time.

 Interest in apple cider vinegar has been growing for some time now (largely thanks to its potential for boosting the immune system).